 The Challenge 0-4 table produces an average of 196 GP of coins and 179.7 gp of art or gems, at a price of 375.7 gp per spin.
 The Challenge 5-10 table produces an average of 3857 gp of coins and 706 gp of art or gems, at a price of 4563 gp per print run.
 You've created pages with the backstory, set the score for each skill and each skill modifier, discovered the characteristics of your class, and your character is ready to play, but wait, how much gold do you start with in the fifth edition of Dungeons and Dragons?
 How much does this armor cost?
 Do I have the money I need for the components of the spell?
 The initial richness of DD 5e is simple compared to many other editions and systems, but starting with gold is still a common stumbling block for many players.
-Prepare your abacus and your scale while we analyze everything you need to know.The most expensive thing I could find in the Player's Manual is on page 157 and it's a 30,000 GP galley, which the group could buy, if everyone enters it, around level 8.If you take out 1500 for plate and another 500 in miscellaneous for taverns, inns, which once threw a gold coin into the street and made hedgehogs fight over it, and everything else that I can't.
+Prepare your abacus and your scale while we analyze everything you need to know in our Gold Investing Guide.The most expensive thing I could find in the Player's Manual is on page 157 and it's a 30,000 GP galley, which the group could buy, if everyone enters it, around level 8.If you take out 1500 for plate and another 500 in miscellaneous for taverns, inns, which once threw a gold coin into the street and made hedgehogs fight over it, and everything else that I can't.

 Let's think, let's say, 100 gp per level, then they would have about 2,389 gp left over to spend them on a magic weapon.
 Most things appear on gold coins (abbreviated gp), but there are a lot of coins in dungeons and dragons.
 This usually gives you access to everything that appears in the player's manual with a gold price, although your DM may decide that certain things aren't available.
 It's good to develop some type of deposit of money in properties or other investments to offer a better sense of progress and growth than simply a number that grows on your character sheet.